microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaApplicationExtensionProperty.md

                 aaaaaaaa-0000-1111-2222-bbbbbbbbbbbb                Boolean  False         False                  extension_c371a443f6734a3e8982a26357fb7d59_NewAttribute {User}
 ```

 This command gets the extension properties for the specified application in Microsoft Entra ID.
-You cane use the command `Get-EntraBetaApplication` to get application Id.
+You cane use the command `Get-EntraBetaApplication` to get application ID.

-- `-ApplicationId` parameter specifies the the unique identifier of a application.
+- `-ApplicationId` parameter specifies the unique identifier of an application.

 ## Parameters